falgun143/DJS/README.md

 - Unolo Team for giving the assignment.
 - Prisma team for the ORM.
 - Express team for the web framework.
-- Google Translate API team for the translation service.